CEODemitri/green-banking-app/README.md

 ### 💰 `Transaction` Class — Design Overview

 **Purpose:**
-Represents a financial action (deposit, withdrawal, or transfer) linked to an account.
+Represents a financial action (deposit, withdrawal, or transfer(coming soon)) linked to an account.

 **Conceptual Responsibilities:**
 - Record the details of a single transaction.
-- Track the type, amount, and resulting balance.
+- Track the type, amount, and new balance.
-- Provide a historical audit trail for each account.
+- Provide a ledger for all accounts.

 **Attributes (fields):**
 | Field | Type | Description |